sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 You can play from other devices but not from your Windows PC.

+**Possible Issue -- AirPlay 2**
+iTunes on Windows is not compatible with Shairport Sync when it is built for AirPlay 2.
+This is unlikely to change, unfortunately.
+However, iTunes on Windows remains compatible with "classical" Shairport Sync.

-**Possible Solution**
+**Possible Issue -- AirPlay**
+The Windows Firewall is preventing access to Shairport Sync.

-Allow network discovery.
+Solution: Allow network discovery.
 This setting creates a private type network and enables Windows to access the ports and protocols necessary to use Shairport Sync.

 ### UFW firewall blocking ports (commonly includes Raspberry Pi)